 Of course, I was naturally drawn to the pose and spent months creating the opening in my body needed to take this pose.
 Now, as a yoga teacher, I have learned a few tips and tricks along the way that I am happy to share on our quest to mermaid-hood.

 Not only is it awesome to be a mermaid for a few minutes, but it’s great for stretching the hip flexors and quadriceps.
-It also helps to strengthen the core and challenge your balance as well as your breath.
-Because Mermaid pose is an advanced pose, perform with caution and consult with your yoga teacher before you attempt.
+It allows you to strengthen the core and challenge your balance as well as your breath.
+Keep in mind, Mermaid pose is an advanced pose, practice it with caution and consult with your yoga teacher before you take a stab at it.

 Download Your Free yoga playlist